Ohio House expels former Republican speaker in historic vote

 “Just think of the precedent this will set: Allegations are enough to remove anyone from office,” Householder testified Tuesday.
 “That’s absurd.”

 Two of Householder's co-defendants and an involved nonprofit have pleaded guilty in the case.
-FirstEnergy, the energy company at the heart of the latest scandal, has acknowledged in court filings making the bulk of the payments in an alleged $60 million bribery scheme.
+FirstEnergy, the energy company at the heart of the latest scandal, has acknowledged in court filings making the bulk of the payments in the alleged bribery scheme.

 The last time the Ohio House expelled a sitting lawmaker was in 1857 when John P. Slough was removed for punching a fellow legislator.